Fire-Aalt/ib_pcode_compiler/docs/DOCUMENTATION.md

 | Undefined      | `undefined`                |
 | Array          | `[1, 2, 3]`, `new Array()` |
 | Class instance | `new MyClass()`            |

+Numbers have limited precision up to 15 digits total.
+So if you have 15 digits before `.`, or 15 digits after, or 7 before and 8 after - it will result in the maximum precision without any rounding errors.
+All the numbers are represented as float64 to mimic the behavior of the "EZ Pseudocode" (c) Dave Mulkey 2012.*

 ---